'Being nato': Murder accused shot victim three times

 Moments later Phillips messaged a friend saying: "I'm in big trouble cuz help asap".

-The Crown case against Phillips is that the then 23-year-old bore a festering grudge against Williams following an altercation involving their fathers in January of the same year.
+The Crown case against Phillips, of Ngatea, is that the then 23-year-old bore a festering grudge against Williams after an altercation involving their fathers in January of the same year.

 The two young men were in relationships with twin sisters Chloe and Macy Randall, Crown prosecutor Rebecca Mann told the jury of five men and seven women.